zabbix/ansible-collection/roles/zabbix_agent/README.md

 For these settings to take effect, the plugin should be listed in [`agent2_plugin_list`](#general-settings).
 To encrypt session, define `tlsconnect` key.
 After `tlsconnect` session key is defined, all 3 certificate files become mandatory!
-Parameter prefixes `source_` should point to the certificate files located on Ansible controller.
+Parameter prefixes `source_` should point to the certificate files located on Ansible execution environment.
 The certificate files will be placed on the target machine and added to configuration automatically.

 You can also manage session certificate files outside this role.
 In this case, use same keys without `source_` prefix and fill them with final path to files on the target machine.
 Here is the dictionary skeleton for self-managed certificate files: